talentcoco0619/note-taking-app/README.md

 ## Assumptions
 - Admin Management of User Status: The is_active field, which controls user login access, can be toggled directly in the database.
 There is no admin interface to manage this.
 - Audio Recording: The frontend utilizes the react-audio-voice-recorder module to allow users to record voice and attach it to their notes.
-- Database: MySQL is used for data storage.
+- Database: PostgreSQL is used for data storage.
 The schema includes user and note models.
 - Testing: Automated unit tests are written with jest for the frontend and pytest for the backend.

 ## Technical Design & Architecture